What is Connecticut’s trauma-informed approach?

-In 2011, DCF was awarded a $3.2 million, five-year federal grant to integrate trauma practices into all levels of the child welfare system, and CONCEPT — the Connecticut Collaborative on Effective Practices for Trauma) engaged multidisciplinary partners,1 including the Child Health and Development Institute (CHDI), which serves as the Coordinating Center, and the Consultation Center at Yale University, which serves as evaluator.
-Together, they developed the core components of CONCEPT, and have built and advanced a statewide trauma-informed system of care.
+In 2011, DCF was awarded a $3.2 million, five-year federal grant to integrate trauma practices into all levels of the child welfare system.
+CONCEPT (the Connecticut Collaborative on Effective Practices for Trauma) engaged multidisciplinary partners,1 including the Child Health and Development Institute (CHDI) and the Consultation Center at Yale University, to lay the groundwork for what has become a sustained focus on trauma and a statewide trauma-informed system of care.
 Although the CONCEPT grant has expired, its legacy and lessons continue on.

-DCF learned many lessons during the creation and implementation of CONCEPT and through efforts to sustain and integrate it into the development of Connecticut’s Behavioral Health Plan for Children, which DCF led following the tragic Sandy Hook Elementary School shooting in Newtown in 2012.
-The strategies and considerations hold promise for other child protection agencies interested in a system wide integration of trauma-informed principles.
+DCF learned many lessons through the creation and implementation of CONCEPT and through efforts to sustain and integrate it into the development of Connecticut’s Behavioral Health Plan for Children, which DCF led following the tragic Sandy Hook Elementary School shooting in Newtown in 2012.
+The strategies and considerations discussed here hold promise for other child protection agencies interested in systemwide integration of trauma-informed principles.

 Generating statewide stakeholder support

-DCF’s initial approach to developing a trauma-informed system of care was intentionally multi-pronged and built into a network of state partnerships.
+DCF’s initial approach to developing a trauma-informed system of care was intentionally multi-pronged and integrated into a network of state partnerships.
 DCF leaders knew they had to gain support from stakeholders both internally (administration and staff) and externally (private providers, schools, and other agencies).
 A previously established steering committee assessed community readiness and secured community feedback by meeting with and listening to families, faith-based organizations, and grassroots groups across the state.
-The meetings and feedback helped define the development of CONCEPT.
+The meetings and feedback helped inform the development of CONCEPT.
 Four workgroups were established to support rollout and implementation: Screening and Workforce Development; Learning Collaboratives; Policy and Procedures; and Data and Evaluation.

 Creating trauma screening and referral procedures